canvasxyz/canvas/packages/gossiplog/README.md

 ![](https://github.com/canvasxyz/canvas/blob/069aeecdcd7fdcdb2a012efd79ee9eb4a1215516/packages/gossiplog/Component%201.png)

-We can derive a logical clock value for each message from its depth in the graph, or, equivalently, by incrementing the maximum clock value of its direct parents.
+We derive a logical clock value for each message from its depth in the graph, or, equivalently, by incrementing the maximum clock value of its direct parents.
 When a peer appends a new payload value to its local replica, it creates a message with all of its current "heads" (messages without children) as parents, and incrementing the clock.

 ### Message signatures